‘Call Me Ted’ explores Ted Turner’s life and career

 Viewers of the docuseries will get to witness some of that bluntness as Turner serves as both the subject and a narrator.
 His children and actress Jane Fonda, who was once married to Turner, also appear.

-“Call Me Ted” was written and directed by Keith Clarke and produced by Joni Levin.
-The series debuts Wednesday on Max and HBO, which like CNN are part of Warner Bros.
+The series debuts Wednesday on Max, which like CNN is part of Warner Bros.
 Discovery.

 The-CNN-Wire